CalPolySWIFT/HackPolyBoeing/README.md

 Q: Do I need to be present at Tech Symposium?

 >A: Yes the ENTIRE team must be present for the during of the competition.
-You do not need to be present for the entire day.
+The exact times will be announced at a later date.